 As mentioned above, today's wine is very unique in the way it was made.
 Crushing grapes produces a very light colored juice.
 Red wines get their dark color through contact with the skins, seeds and sometimes even stems of the grapes in a process called maceration.
 This contact can also help influence the body, tannins and flavors in a wine.

-The blackberry, black cherry, plum, leather and earth flavors continue to build all the way through the mid-palate and there's also a ton of intriguing secondary flavors - balsamic, black olives, vanilla, chocolate, savory herbs and a little smoke – to name a few.
+The blackberry, black cherry, plum, leather and earth flavors continue to build all the way through the mid-palate and there's also a ton of intriguing secondary flavors - balsamic, black olives, vanilla, chocolate, savory herbs and a little cola - to name a few.